Battle of Rhodes (1943): Italian

-Campioni’s staff was headquartered in the Palace of the Grand Master of the Knights of Rhodes; his Chief of Staff was Brigadier General Roberto Sequi.
-The Rhodes HQ was subordinate to the command of Army Group East, based in Tirana.
-On 1 September 1943, Lieutenant General Arnaldo Foriero had been sent to Rhodes to assume command of the Royal Italian Army forces stationed there and to create the Rhodes Military Command but at the time of the German invasion many of the internal fortifications scheduled to be built on the island had not been completed, due to lack of resources.
+Campioni's staff was headquartered in the Palace of the Grand Master of the Knights of Rhodes; his chief of staff was Brigadier-General Roberto Sequi.
+The Rhodes HQ was subordinate to Army Group East, based in Tirana.
+On 1 September 1943, Lieutenant-General Arnaldo Foriero had been sent to Rhodes to assume command of the Italian Army garrison and to create the Rhodes Military Command but at the time of the German invasion, many of the internal fortifications scheduled to be built were incomplete, due to lack of resources.

-The Italian Army had on Rhodes the 50th Infantry Division "Regina" (four infantry regiments and one artillery regiment, the latter equipped with 75/27 mm guns) under Major General Michele Scaroina, as well as the 35th, 36th and 55th Static Artillery Groups and the 56th Anti-Aircraft Artillery Group.
-The latter was equipped with 75/27 and 90/53 mm guns, whereas the static artillery groups had 46 batteries and 9 autonomous sections, armed with 210/8 mortars, 149/12 mm howitzers and 105/28 and 75/27 guns.
-The division (which had been garrisoning the Dodecanese since 1939) lacked one battalion of the 9th Infantry Regiment, which had been detached to garrison Karpathos and the 10th Infantry Regiment, which garrisoned Kos.
-In Rhodes were the artillery regiment (deployed on Mount Fileremo and other positions), the 309th Infantry Regiment, the 331st Infantry Regiment from the 11th Infantry Division "Brennero" and the two remaining battalions of the 9th Infantry Regiment.
+The Italian occupation force comprised the 50th Infantry Division "Regina" (Major General Michele Scaroina) with four infantry regiments and one artillery regiment equipped with 75/27 mm guns, the 35th, 36th and 55th Static Artillery Groups and the 56th Anti-Aircraft Artillery Group.
+The anti-aircraft group was equipped with 75/27 and 90/53 mm guns and the static artillery groups had 46 batteries and 9 autonomous sections, armed with 210/8 mortars, 149/12 mm howitzers and 105/28 and 75/27 guns.
+The division (in the Dodecanese since 1939) lacked a battalion of the 9th Infantry Regiment, which had been detached to garrison Karpathos and the 10th Infantry Regiment, which garrisoned Kos.
+In Rhodes, were the artillery regiment (deployed on Mount Fileremo and other positions), the 309th Infantry Regiment, the 331st Infantry Regiment from the 11th Infantry Division "Brennero" and the two remaining battalions of the 9th Infantry Regiment.
 Overall, the army troops available in Rhodes numbered about 34,000 men, with several dozen old vehicles.

-These troops were allocated to seven defense areas, some on the coast and some inland; the Rhodes Fortress Area was at the northern end of the island, Kalitea Area in the north-east, Kalathos Area in the east, Vati Area which spread from the Lindos promontory in the south-east to Alimia bay in the west and Agios Georgios Area in the north-west.
+There were seven defense areas, some on the coast and some inland; the Rhodes Fortress Area was at the northern end of the island, Kalitea Area in the north-east, Kalathos Area in the east, Vati Area which spread from the Lindos promontory in the south-east to Alimia bay in the west and Agios Georgios Area in the north-west.
 The army controlled all communications within the island, except for those of the coastal batteries and sighting points, which were under Navy control.